sharpjd/Payload-Game-preview/README.md

 An RTS Game — Brackeys Game Jam 2021.2 Submission (Unity)

 # Download and Run:
-* Download from releases
+* Download latest from releases
 * Unzip and execute Payload.exe

 # Importing as Project:
+* Download the repository via this page's Code -> Download ZIP button, clone, etc — unzip,
+  * make sure the contents are contained within a top folder; the top folder's name will be the project name when imported
+* Open Unity Hub -> ADD -> the aforementioned top folder containing project contents
+* You should now be ready to open the project from the list of projects

-* Project uses Unity2D 2020.3.16f1
+* Extra note: Project uses Unity2D 2020.3.16f1